MICA-MNI/micapipe/docs/pages/01.execution/index.rst

     .. parsed-literal::
         $ mica-pipe **-sub** <subject_id> **-out** <outputDirectory> **-bids** <BIDS-directory> **-ses** <session-name> **-<module-flag>**

-It's not necessary to specify that ``ses`` if your database does not contain any, and the basic usage will look like:
+It's not necessary to specify ``ses`` if your database does not contain any, and the basic usage will look like:

     .. parsed-literal::
         $ mica-pipe **-sub** <subject_id> **-out** <outputDirectory> **-bids** <BIDS-directory> **-<module-flag>**